EliziumNet/Loopz/resources/docs/posh-log.md

 It is recommended that the user specifies some exclusion criteria in the excludes regular expressions (there are none by default).

-The generated ChangeLog markdown content is created inside a subdirectory ('loopz') inside the repo's root directory.
+The generated ChangeLog markdown content is created inside a subdirectory ('.loopz') inside the repo's root directory.
 It is expected that the user would copy this file to it's publish location, probably as 'ChangeLog .md' in the repo root.
-Alternatively, the user can specify the _PassThru_ flag and re-direct straight to the publish path.
-The options file also in the 'loopz' directory should be checked into source control.
+Alternatively, the user can specify the _PassThru_ flag and re-direct straight to the publish path (via a pipe '|').
+The options file also in the '.loopz' directory should be checked into source control.

 :warning: The name of a git tag is not significant when specifying a range.
 Rather, the date that is associated with the tag is the important entity.
 It would be easy to assume that tag '3.0.0' comes after a tag '2.0.0', but this is not based on the content of the tag label, it's the underlying date that matters.
-It just so happens, that '3.0.0' should come after '2.0.0', providing '2.0.0' was released before '2.0.0'.
-If a tag  contains extra info such as '3.0.0-beta', or perhaps it was defined as 'beta-3.0.0', it now becomes clear that the content of the tag label is not the important entity.
+It just so happens, that '3.0.0' should come after '2.0.0', providing '2.0.0' was released before '3.0.0'.
+If a tag  contains extra info such as '3.0.0-beta', or perhaps it was defined as 'beta-3.0.0', it now becomes clear that the content of the tag label is not the important characteristic.

 :pick: It was envisaged that the user would run the _Build-PoShLog_ command initially for the entire commit history.
 Refine the initial output, then check-in.
 Then on subsequent releases, the command can then be run just for unreleased commits (using the _Unreleased_ switch).
 If the repo is a large one, then it would probably be unwise to generate a build log for the entire history in 1 go; in this scenario, the user can be selective by specifying a range using _From_ and _Until_ tags.